 Discover what one looks like in action with our example study of a global manufacturer.

-‘The Company’ is a juxtaposition of ideas and experiences we have gathered from working with some of the world’s leading brands.
+‘The Company’ is a collection of ideas and experiences we have gathered from working with some of the world’s leading brands.
 Many of the actions and ideas that we discuss are related to real life experiences.

-Let’s dive in now into how a global manufacturer will look to amplify their brand by creating and growing its own employee advocacy programme.
+Let’s dive in now into how a global manufacturer will look to amplify their brand by creating and growing its own employee advocacy program.

 At the tech giant IBM, just 40% of projects meet the company’s three key goals (schedule, budget, and quality).
 That’s a company that takes project planning and design seriously!
 There’s good reason for that too, as failed projects can be costly and close the door on incentives being explore in the future.